 - Official TOEFL or IELTS scores **

-The TOEFL or IELTS is required of international students, unless a college degree has been earned from an accredited U.S. institution of higher learning with a minimum of three years of study.
+The TOEFL or IELTS is required for all international applicants.
+See waiver eligibility requirements below.
 If you already have notification of your score, please attach a copy with your application.
-The TOEFL test must have been taken within the last 2 years and the official score sent directly to Washington University (the code is 6929).
+The test must have been taken within the last 2 years and the official score sent directly to Washington University (the code is 6929).